DMarzzucco/Convert_csv_to_json/README.md

   <a href="https://www.prisma.io/" target="blank"><img src="https://icons.veryicon.com/png/o/business/vscode-program-item-icon/prisma.png" width="106" alt="Prisma Logo" /></a>
 </p>

-> [!NOTE]
-> This application is still in its beta version.
-Therefore, yes or if you need to use Node js to start the client.

 > [!IMPORTANT]
 > Follow the steps stated in the documentation to avoid having any problems.
 If you have any questions, you can consult the documentation of the respective services. ```./client ``` for the front-end and ```./server``` for the back-end.